elusiveunit/lucid-toolbox/doc/markdown/MetaBox.md

 ## Fork changelog

+### 1.6.0: Jan 08, 2017

+Start adhering to semantic versioning.

+* New: Handle cloning of multiple 'roots' for repeatable groups, instead of just the first one.
+* New: Add a second parameter to `[get_]the_group_open` for adding extra classes to the group warpping element.

 ### 1.5.2.lucid-2, now Lucid\_WPAlchemy: Feb 23, 2015

 With this version it's a complete fork and will not fully match the original class.